Nominations for the 2015 Blavatnik Regional Awards open on December 2, 2014.

 - Fall 2015: Awards ceremony in New York City

-The candidate and his/her work will be evaluated according to the following criteria:
+Nominees and their work will be evaluated according to the following criteria:

 - Quality: The extent to which the work is reliable, valid, credible, and scientifically rigorous.